Energy Analytics Financial Services

 Cayley Krynowsky

-Cayley Krynowsky is a Data Science Product Owner at Enverus where she works to discover industry problems and deliver high value solutions to her clients.
-Prior to her time at Enverus, she worked at Weatherford Canada as a field engineer in the OFS sector.
+Cayley Krynowsky is a Data Science Product Manager at Enverus where she has worked for the past six years.
+Cayley is passionate about discovering industry problems and delivering high value solutions to her clients.
+She thoroughly enjoys the collaborative nature of her role and learns something new from her interactions each day.
+Prior to her time at Enverus, she worked at Weatherford Canada as a Field Engineer, providing her with the industry exposure that kick started her career in energy solutions.

 Subscribe to the Enverus Blog